blair-c/rivals.academy/content/lectures/invincible-ledgedash/index.md

 ## How To

 The inputs are pretty simple: simply press tech/dodge twice while holding in the direction of the stage. **You do not need to use your double jump.** The hard part is getting the timing and height correct.
-If you mash the dodge button, you might go into lockout and won’t be able to tech, and if you aren’t high enough when hit you might not get the waveland on stage.
+Mashing the dodge button can lock you out of teching, and if you aren’t high enough when hit you might not get the waveland on stage.

 {{< video inputs-slow >}}